George M. Goforth

 target.

-CPT Goforth continues with 3rd
+CPT Goforth continued with 3rd

-Battalion until June 28, when Major John Dowdy, commanding 1st
+Battalion until June 28 when Major John Dowdy, commanding 1st

-is wounded, and Goforth is assigned to take command of 1st
+take command of 1st Battalion.

-He continues in command of 1st
+He continued in command of 1st

 Battalion through the bitter fighting in the hedgerow country of

-Normandy, and on July 8
+Normandy and on July 8

-Neuville, as part of the attack along the Carentan-Periers Road.
+as part of the attack along the Carentan-Periers Road.

-the new Regimental Commander, Colonel Lanham, to press the attack
+the new Regimental Commander Colonel Lanham to press the attack

 toward the village of La Maugerie.

-The battle for La Maugerie turns
+The battle for La Maugerie

-firing deadly barrages
+sides firing deadly barrages

 causing high casualties among Americans and Germans alike.